Norfolk Island at the Commonwealth Games

 Norfolk Island has competed in eight of the eighteen Commonwealth Games, from 1986 onwards.

-Norfolk Island has won two bronze medals, both in lawn bowls.
+Norfolk Island has won three bronze medals, all in bowls.
 Carmen Anderson won a bronze in the women's singles at the 1994 Commonwealth Games, while Ryan Dixon, Hadyn Evans, and Phillip Jones won bronze in the men's triples at the 2018 Commonwealth Games.
+Shae Wilson won bronze in the women's singles at the 2026 Commonwealth Games which was played on indoor rinks.